Le Diable-Boiteux,_or_The Devil upon Two Sticks, conveying John Bull to the Land of Promise

 BM Satires 10525

 Condition: Very good impression.
 Trimmed to outside plate mark and tipped to old album sheet.
 Minor creasing to top and bottom corners at left of sheet.
+Framed in an antique maple frame.

 Framing unmounted